Digestive biscuit: Chocolate digestives

-In pop culture
+In popular culture

-McVitie's digestive biscuits have become known among fans of the rock group The Beatles because they were the cause of an argument between George Harrison and John Lennon during a recording session for the group's 1969 album Abbey Road.
+McVitie's digestive biscuits have become known among fans of the Beatles because they were the cause of an argument between George Harrison and John Lennon during a recording session for the group's 1969 album Abbey Road.
 The incident was recounted by recording engineer Geoff Emerick in his book Here, There, and Everywhere: My Life Recording the Music of The Beatles.
 According to Emerick, Lennon's wife Yoko Ono was in the recording studio and at one point helped herself to Harrison's box of McVitie's while the Beatles were in the control room listening to a playback of the song they had just recorded.
 Harrison became angry at Ono, and his subsequent outburst caused Lennon to lose his temper in response.

-Chocolate digestives were the technical challenge to the bakers in series 3, episode 8 of The Great British Bake Off.
+Chocolate digestives were part of the technical challenge to the bakers in series 13, episode 6 of The Great British Bake Off.
 They were also the technical challenge to the bakers in episode 2, season 2 of The Great Canadian Baking Show.